A-Elbana/SortingAlgos/README.md

 3. If the array contains only one element, it is already sorted.
 (Base Case)
 4. When comparing two halves `a` and `b` of one or more elements:
 - *Without loss of generality*, assume `a` has more elements than `b`. `a` and `b` should both be internally sorted, so we treat them as `queues` and compare the head of each queue.
-The larger element is pushed to an auxiliary array `c` and popped from its queue.
+The smaller element is pushed to an auxiliary array `c` and popped from its queue.
 - Repeat the previous process till either `a` or `b` becomes empty.
 - Push the remaining elements of the non-empty half to the end of `c`
 - `c` is now the merged array of `a` and `b`, and will be one of the halves of the next recursive call in the call stack.